When do students begin their Judaic Studies?

 What is the Judaic Studies curriculum used at Mount Zion?

-The CHAI lessons follow a curriculum model known as “backward design,” as outlined in the book Understanding by Design (UbD) by Wiggins and McTighe and published by the Association for Supervision and Curriculum Development (ASCD).
-This approach, and that of the CHAI curriculum is designed so that student learning will go beyond the specific classroom activities and will reach a deeper enduring understanding, establishing the basis for later Jewish learning and living.
+Mount Zion Temple’s education is based on the Reform movement’s CHAI curriculum, which emphasizes the study of Torah (the stories in the Torah), Avodah (how we connect and relate to God), and Gemilut Chasdadim (acts of loving kindness).
+We use the “backward design” curriculum model as outlined in the book Understanding by Design (UbD) by Wiggins and McTighe and published by the Association for Supervision and Curriculum Development (ASCD).
+This approach is designed so that student learning will go beyond the specific classroom activities and will reach a deeper enduring understanding, establishing the basis for later Jewish learning and living.

 More information on each grade level can be found here.